isiahmeadows/mithril.js/design/core/hyperscript.md

 - `onevent: (ev) => ...`, `onevent: [(ev) => ..., options = false]` - Set event listeners, optionally with options.
 	- See [the events documentation](events.md) for how this would work.

-- `afterCommit: (elem) => newAttrs?` - Specify a callback to be called after initialization.
-You can also specify new attributes to apply in this callback.
+- `duringCommit: (elem) => newAttrs?` - Specify a callback to be called during update.
+You can also specify new attributes to apply in this callback, but not arbitrary children.
+	- See [the events documentation](events.md) for how this would work.

+- `blockRemoval: (elem) => promise` - Specify a callback to be called to block removal of the parent element.
+	- See [the events documentation](events.md) for how this would work.

+- `afterCommit: (elem) => ignored` - Specify a callback to be called after initialization.
 	- See [the events documentation](events.md) for how this would work.

 - `children:` - This is the attribute's list of children.